anhnv33/microservice/ICP/Introduction to Kubernetes.md

 With Kubernetes and its plugins, we can automatically mount local, external, and storage solutions to the containers in a seamless manner, based on Software Defined Storage (SDS).
 - **Batch execution**
 Besides long running jobs, Kubernetes also supports batch execution.

+## Cloud Native Computing Foundation (CNCF)

+CNCF hosts a set of projects, with more to be added in the future.
+CNCF provides resources to each of the projects, but, at the same time, each project continues to operate independently under its pre-existing governance structure and with its existing maintainers.
+Currently, the following projects are part of CNCF:
+- containerd for Container Runtime
+- rkt for Container Runtime
+- Kubernetes for Container Orchestration
+- Linkerd for Service Mesh
+- gRPC for Remote Procedure Call
+- Container Network Interface (CNI) for Container Networking
+- CoreDNS for Service Discovery
+- Prometheus for Monitoring
+- OpenTracing for Tracing
+- Fluentd for Logging.